dunhamsteve/aoc2022/README.md

 Oof.
 So the 1651 vs 1650 thing, which I regressed, was having to keep the open and step separate.
 I didn't get code that did both.
 I barely got part2 working.
 It's taking 3 min 22 seconds to run, after I compile it.
 I think I need a better estimation function, and maybe I can manage the size that state grows better.

+Got it down to 1:39 by replacing the string names with integers and bitmaps for the string lists.

 **Day 17**

 Second part took me a little while.
 I settled on the race loop detection thing, but had a lot of debugging before I figured out that I wasn't taking the padding off the top when calculating the height.
 I also kept wedging the lean process.
 There isn't a nice way to kill it in the editor.